Perth City Link: Yagan Square

 Yagan Square, named after the Aboriginal warrior Yagan, is a 1 ha public space located between the arms of the Horseshoe Bridge.

+ECU City

+ECU City is an inner city university currently being built as part of the Perth City Link project.
+It is being built on the west side of Yagan Square.
+It is expected to open in early 2026.

 Previous proposal

 In 1967 the government invited private developers, three internationally based, and one domestic group to submit proposals to place the railway underground, releasing 52 acre for redevelopment.
 Financing issues and community opposition saw the project abandoned.
 In 1972 the government announced further plans to sink the railway, however this never eventuated.

+Sinking the Fremantle line was also proposed to take place during the construction of the William Street tunnel for the Mandurah line, but this was abandoned due to the expense.